bkesterbyld/majestic-velociraptor/src/pages/index.md

       tools where possible.
 If you'd like we can serve as a fractional CTO to help with both day-to-day needs as well as discrete projects.
     actions:
-      - label: Learn About Free CTO for a Day
+      - label: Learn about free CTO for a day
         url: /pricing
         style: primary
     actions_position: bottom